CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + Suspicious hourly activity from any country, aside from the United States.
   + Suspicious hourly count of the HTTP **Post** method.

-Whenever activity surpasses the defined threshold, these alerts will promptly trigger an email to SOC@VSI-company.com.
+Whenever activity surpasses the defined threshold, on the administrative webpage, these alerts will promptly trigger an email to SOC@VSI-company.com.

 *Figure 20 - Search ran to filter events and exlcude the United States.*
 ![apache server non US activity search](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/0cca8551-bf25-4d18-8e04-6d34892053f1)